Cato, a Tragedy

-Cato, a Tragedy is a play written by Joseph Addison in 1712 and first performed on 14 April 1713.
-It is based on the events of the last days of Marcus Porcius Cato Uticensis (better known as Cato the Younger) (95–46 BC), a Stoic whose deeds, rhetoric and resistance to the tyranny of Julius Caesar made him an icon of republicanism, virtue, and liberty.
+Cato, a Tragedy is a verse drama in blank verse written by Joseph Addison in 1712 and first performed on 14 April 1713.
+It is based on the events of the last days of Marcus Porcius Cato Uticensis (better known as Cato the Younger; 95–46 BC), a Stoic whose deeds, rhetoric and resistance to the tyranny of Julius Caesar made him an icon of republicanism, virtue, and liberty.
 Addison's play deals with many themes such as individual liberty versus government tyranny, republicanism versus monarchism, logic versus emotion, and Cato's personal struggle to hold to his beliefs in the face of death.
 The play has a prologue written by Alexander Pope and an epilogue by Samuel Garth.

 Premiering at the Theatre Royal, Drury Lane the original cast featured Barton Booth as Cato, Theophilus Keene as Lucius, John Mills as Sempronius, Robert Wilks as Juba, Colley Cibber as Syphax, George Powell as Portius, Lacy Ryan as Marcus, John Bowman as Decius, Anne Oldfield as Marcia and Mary Porter as Lucia.

 The play was a success throughout England and its possessions in the New World as well as Ireland.
 Frederick, Prince of Wales put on a production at Leicester House on 4 January 1749 to promote his own support for English liberty against the supposed tyranny of his father, George II of Great Britain.
 The cast featured four of Frederick's children, including the future George III, who spoke a specially-written prologue, which included the line "What, tho' a boy? it may with pride be said / A boy in England born, in England bred" to contrast to George II's German birthplace.

 The play continued to grow in popularity, especially in the American colonies, for several generations.
 Indeed, it was almost certainly a literary inspiration for the American Revolution, being well known to many of the Founding Fathers.
 George Washington, for example, attended a performance of Cato with his officers while encamped at Valley Forge with the Continental Army in 1778.
+It is also believed to have inspired Nathan Hale’s famous quote: “I only regret, that I have but one life to lose for my country.”
+It is known that Nathan Hale, a resident of Coventry Connecticut, attended Yale and graduated class of 1773 with First Honors.
+He was an avid reader and also helped to create Yale’s first library.
+Because it was first printed in 1713 and very popular at the time of The American Revolution, it is quite likely that Yale would have had a copy of Addison’s Cato in its library, making it a likely source of Hale’s quote.